Jaylon Ferguson

-Jaylon O'Neal Ferguson (December 14, 1995 – June 21, 2022) was an American professional football linebacker who played in the National Football League (NFL).
-He played college football at Louisiana Tech before being selected by the Baltimore Ravens in the third round of the 2019 NFL draft.
+Jaylon O'Neal Ferguson (December 14, 1995 – June 21, 2022) was an American professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs before being selected by the Baltimore Ravens in the third round of the 2019 NFL draft.
 He played three seasons with the Ravens.

 Early life

 Ferguson attended West Feliciana High School in St. Francisville, Louisiana, where he played football and basketball for four years.

 College career

-Ferguson redshirted his first year at Louisiana Tech in 2014.
+Ferguson redshirted his first year at Louisiana Tech University in 2014.
 In 2015, he played in 12 games with five starts and recorded 35 tackles and six sacks.
 As a sophomore in 2016, he set the school record for sacks in a season with 14.5.
 As a junior in 2017, Ferguson had 38 tackles and seven sacks.
 He returned to Louisiana Tech for his senior year in 2018.
 During the season he broke the school record for career sacks and broke his own school record for sacks in a single-season with 17.5.
 Ferguson became the Football Bowl Subdivision career sack leader during the 2018 Hawaii Bowl, and was also named winning-team MVP of that game.

 In February 2019, the National Football League (NFL) rescinded their invitation to Ferguson to attend the NFL Scouting Combine after discovering his misdemeanor simple battery conviction from 2015.